moezgwall/Algorithms-Datastucture-c-js/README.md

-# Data Structures Implementations
+# ALERT

-This repository contains implementations of various **Data Structures (DS)** in different programming languages.
+This repository contains naive implementations of different things! with different languages. all of those are not ready for any sort of commercial use. all of those are not ready for production mode.